Electric vehicle charging at home: WA tariffs, costs, and smart strategies

 - At 16 kWh/100km = 192 kWh/month

-- Requirements: Separate meter or smart meter capable of recording EV usage
+- Requirements: a separate meter or smart meter that can record EV usage

 - No dedicated EV meter required